austinchristopher/watson-data-kits/index.md

 {:swift: .ph data-hd-programlang='swift'}

 # Getting started tutorial
-The {{site.data.keyword.ibmwatson}} {{site.data.keyword.knowledgekits_short}} are the individual building blocks that can be used to build applications based on parsed and annotated content from the {{site.data.keyword.watsoncontent_short}} team.
+The {{site.data.keyword.watsondatakits_full}} are the individual building blocks that can be used to build applications based on parsed and annotated content from the {{site.data.keyword.watsoncontent_short}} team.

-The first kit that we have made available for you to start with is the Travel Knowledge Kit.
+The first kit that we have made available for you to start with is the Data Kit for Travel Points of Interest (POI).
 This service provides information on points of interest and attractions based on location input.

 The following tutorial will help show how you can quickly get started with the service.
 The steps of the tutorial will walk through examples of endpoints that are exposed, how they can be called, which paramaters are acceptable, and what kinds of responses are expected.
 {: shortdesc}